Wigan Warriors: 1996–present: Summer era rugby

 Wigan played in a special 2 match challenge series against Bath RFC in 1996, with one game played under league rules, and the other under union rules.
 Wigan won the league game 82–6 at Maine Road, but lost the return union game 44–19 at Twickenham.

 In July 1996 Andy Farrell was named the Wigan club's captain.
+Farrell enjoyed a fantastic 1996 and was rewarded with the Man of Steel Award.

 Eric Hughes became coach of Wigan Warriors, replacing Graeme West in February 1997 following an early exit from the Challenge Cup in 2 consecutive years.
 In 1997 the club was renamed as the Wigan Warriors.
 Wigan's dominance came under threat with the new league now fully professional and the introduction of the salary cap and the 20/20 rule.
 After going out of the Challenge Cup to Salford in 1996 and St Helens in 1997, they returned to Wembley for the final time in 1998.
-Still undefeated in the league and the fact coach John Monie - in his second spell at Wigan - had never lost a cup tie meant Wigan were huge favourites against the unfancied Sheffield Eagles.
+Still undefeated in the league and the fact coach John Monie—in his second spell at Wigan—had never lost a cup tie meant Wigan were huge favourites against the unfancied Sheffield Eagles.
 But on 2 May 1998 the Eagles would go down in rugby league history causing the biggest upset in the competition's history with a 17–8 win.

 Wigan won the Minor Premiership and the first Super League Grand Final in 1998 with a 10–4 victory over Leeds at Old Trafford, Manchester.

 In November 1999, coach Andy Goodway was sacked by Wigan chairman Maurice Lindsay after the Warriors' failure to win a trophy for the first time in 15 years.
 After a buy-out by Dave Whelan, both the Warriors and the town's football team, Wigan Athletic, moved to the JJB Stadium.
 As part of the rugby league's "on the road" scheme Wigan met Gateshead Thunder at Tynecastle, Edinburgh.
 Maurice Lindsay also returned as director.
 On an emotional day of high drama Wigan's final game at Central Park was against arch rivals St Helens on Sunday 5 September 1999.
 Wigan legend Ellery Hanley returned as St Helens coach but a Jason Robinson virtuoso try meant the game was won by Wigan 28–20.
 The first game at the new stadium was a defeat in a Super League play-off match against Castleford on 19 September 1999.

-Frank Endacott joined Wigan as head coach after the 1999 season and in 2000 Wigan finished top of the Super League and reached the Grand Final for the second time but this time lost to St Helens 29–16.
-Wigan reached the Grand Final again the year after but lost to Bradford Bulls 37–4 which is still the biggest winning margin in a Super League Grand Final.
+Frank Endacott joined Wigan as head coach after the 1999 season and in 2000 Wigan finished top of the Super League and reached the Grand Final for the second time but were beaten 29–16 by St Helens.
+Endacott was sacked in 2001 following a string of poor results and was replaced by Australian Stuart Raper.
+Raper guided Wigan to the 2001 Super League Grand Final but were well beaten by Bradford Bulls, 37–6.
 That year Andy Farrell also set a new club record for points in a season with 429.